The Company implements each principle of Japan's Corporate Governance Code.

 - "Short-term incentive compensation" is determined for each Director, within a maximum amount of compensation which includes basic compensation resolved at a General Meeting of Shareholders, taking into consideration factors such as consolidated business performance in a single fiscal year and a qualitative evaluation of individual performance, and it is paid in twelve equal installments.

 - "Medium-to-long Term Incentive Compensation" is a performance and stock-based remuneration.
 The company contributes money within a maximum amount of compensation resolved by a General Meeting of Shareholders to establish a trust.
 The trust acquires company shares and delivers them to directors through the trust on the basis of points awarded in accordance with position and performance pursuant to the share issuance rules specified by the Board of Directors.Directors receive the Company’s shares at a certain time in each fiscal year during the trust period, with restrictions on transfer until they retire.
 As an assessment of business performance in a single fiscal year, we conduct a qualitative evaluation of the performance of the departments which the directors are in charge of and the issues set by each director, in addition to the evaluation of the degree of achievement of the consolidated net sales and consolidated operating income in the results forecast announced at the beginning of the fiscal year.
-In addition, as an assessment of medium-term business performance, we also evaluate consolidated net sales, consolidated operating income and the degree of achievement of ROE and TSR in the final year of the medium-term management plan.
+In addition, as an assessment of medium-term business performance, we also evaluate consolidated net sales, consolidated operating income and the degree of achievement of ROE, TSR, and ESG in the final year of the medium-term management plan.

 - Directors who are Audit & Supervisory Committee members and Outside directors shall be paid the base remuneration only.